 The Comprehensive Dementia Assessment and Intervention Program is a tool therapists’ use for assessing cognitive functions of people with progressive cognitive disorders, ranging from mild cognitive impairments to advanced dementia.
 The program begins with an in-depth assessment of the person’s cognitive and functional abilities.
 Based on the results of the assessment, the therapist will provide follow up treatment and recommendations to maximize the person’s cognitive and/or functional ability.
 Because of the clarity of the results, the Comprehensive Dementia Assessment and Intervention Program helps caregivers understand and manage the various levels of dementia.

 Each client with a known or suspected diagnosis of dementia can be assessed by the CDAI program and treated by a certified OT according to an individualized treatment plan.
 Each client is assessed using a combination of appropriate tools specific to the client’s needs.
 The full CDAI evaluation includes a comprehensive cognitive and functional assessments including:

 - Confusion Assessment Method

 - Digit Repetition Test

 - Functional Visual Assessment

 At the completion of the program, a full written report is provided to the physician, family, and other caregivers describing all assessment findings, strengths, weaknesses, and recommendations.
-These findings are broken down into a simplified context— the three general stages of dementia–which are characterized by the Program’s title:
+These findings are broken down into a simplified context— the three general stages of dementia:

-The Impact of the Head, Hands, Heart© Program on Patients and Caregivers
+The Impact of the Comprehensive Dementia Assessment and Intervention Program on Patients and Caregivers